azat-co/practicalnode/chapter4/chapter4.md

 - `author`: string
 - `tags`: array

-We can extract these variables from multiple sources (databases, file systems, user input, and so on).
-For example, in the `pug-example.js` file, we use hard-coded values for `title`, `author`, `tags`, but pass through a command-line argument for `body`:
+We can extract these variables from multiple sources (databases, file systems, user input, tassology, and so on).
+For example, in the `pug-example.js` file, we use hard-coded values for `title`, `author`, `tags`, but pass through a command-line argument for `body` using `process.argv[2]`:

 ```js
 const pug = require('pug'),